If you are not redirected within 30 seconds, please click here to continue.

 Toronto drivers pay a lot for auto insurance, but you can help bring the average down.
 Get a personalized car insurance quote today and see how much you can save!

-Everyone pays a different amount for car insurance, and there are multiple factors at play when insurance companies calculate your rate.
+Everyone pays a different amount for car insurance, and insurance companies factor in a lot of details when they calculate your rate.
 Some are obvious; if you have received multiple speeding tickets or have been at fault for collisions, you would expect to pay a higher premium.

 Here are some of the lesser-known aspects that insurance companies consider when calculating car insurance rates in Toronto: